stinewoodward/traffic-cam-seattle/README.md

 # traffic-cam-seattle
 This web app represents the locations of SDOT- and WSDOT-maintained traffic cameras in Seattle, WA.

-Added Index and file structure
+The project was started by generating an index html file and folder structure that included 'project-files' for storing source data, 'build-scripts' for storing Node JS files, and 'data' for storing cleaned data.

-Obtained Seattle Neighborhoods from [City of Seattle Open Data Portal](https://data.seattle.gov/dataset/Council-Districts/wud8-na47)
+Seattle City Council Districts were obtained from [City of Seattle Open Data Portal](https://data.seattle.gov/dataset/Council-Districts/wud8-na47)

 Examined Council Districts Shapefile in Terminal and transform into a GeoJSON file